Major compensation breakthrough for Fornethy House abuse survivors

 The SNP government has previously defended the strict criteria for compensation, adding that expanding the redress scheme could potentially lead to a surge in historical claims, many of which could be difficult to substantiate.

-“It’s fantastic and welcoming news,” said Jan Law, 62, a Dundee Abertay Lecturer who went to Fornethy in 1973 and faced weeks of abuse at the hands of staff members.
+“It’s fantastic and welcoming news,” said Jan Law, 62, a supporter of the groups

 Our investigation told of alleged abuse at the Angus residential school in the 1960 – including beatings, humiliation, force feeding and sexual assault.